ephread/inkgd/README.md

 # }
 ```

+##### 7. Error Handling

+The original implementation relies on C#'s exceptions to report and recover from inconsistent states.
+Exceptions are not available in GDScript, so the runtime may behave slightly differently.
+In particular,
+if an error is encountered during `story.continue()`, the story may be inconsistent state even though
+it can still more forward after calling `story.reset_errors()`.

 #### Loading the story from a background thread

 For bigger stories, loading the compiled story into the runtime can take a long time (more than a second).
 To avoid blocking the main thread, you may want to load the story from a background thread and display a loading indicator.